hazemfahmyy/Object-Detection-in-an-Urban-Environment/README.md

 The augmentation exploration can be found in the [Explore augmentations](Explore+augmentations.ipynb) notebook.
 In the `experiment0` run, I also increased the batch size from 2 to 6 and decreased number of epochs from 2500 to 2000 (to keep the same running time of 1~2hours).
 As a conclusion the model seems to have improved in training:
-The final overall loss could be reduced to around ~1.5 for the training set and ~1.8 for the test set.
+The final overall loss could be reduced to around ~1.5 (pink plot) for the training set and ~1.8 (green dot) for the test set.
 Also as seen from the image below, Early-Stopping could come handful in such a case to stop learning at epoch number 300 where the training had its global minimum at ~0.9 and increased to ~2.6, where it kept iterating to reach a final loss of ~1.5.
 The training and validation results of the improved pipeline are displayed below:
 ![](experiments/experiment0/Augmentation.png)